wirednkod/polkahub/README.md

 ### 4. Create the modal

-Create a button that triggers the modal, with the components you have selected.
+Add a button that triggers the modal, with the components you'd like:

 ```tsx
 import {